anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Copy SharePoint Folder from Library
 -----------------------------------------
-Copies the folder from the document library to the specified URL.
+Copies a SharePoint folder from the document library to the specified URL with the help of Microsoft Flow.
 You can copy the folder to another document library cross-site or to another folder.

 .. rubric:: Output Parameters